Ye-Khaung-Moe/Web_Server_Infrastructure-/README.md

 -One dedicated to the public network for external access.
 -One dedicated to the private network for internal communication and security.

+🖥️ Windows Host Users – SSH Access

+For users running Windows as the host system, a convenient batch file is provided:

+File: ssh_vm1.bat

+Purpose: Quickly establish an SSH connection to VM1 without manually typing commands.

+💡 Simply double-click the file, and it will connect you directly to the VM via SSH.

 🔎 DNS Service – The DNS (BIND) server operates independently to resolve and map domain names to the server’s IP address, making the application accessible with ease.

 💻 Source Code Management – The application source code is stored in a GitHub repository.